Web Interface

 This can be safely ignored if the antenna screws directly onto the radio.

-• Coaxial length - Set the slider to the desired Coaxial length of the cable.
+Set the slider to the desired Coaxial length of the cable.
 The cable length will significantly affect the feeder loss.
-Even a few metres of coaxial could reduce your system efficiency by 50%.
+Even a few meters of coaxial could reduce your system efficiency by 50%.

 This can be safely ignored if the antenna screws directly onto the radio.